TGSAI/mdio-python/DEVELOPER_NOTES.md

     This ... moves a State Plane coordinate position 4 feet by 12 feet."*
   * Why there are no dimensionless unis (for seismic amplitudes, inlines, etc.)

+  `Under investigation`

 ## Design suggestions
 * Should we rename add_dimension to add_dimension_variable (or similar) to indicate that we not just providing the dimension name, but also creating the dimension variable

+    `RESOLUTION: Shorter names are preferable for public API.
+The function behavior will be described in the docs`